pretix/pretix-docs/docs/tutorial/products.md

 Then, we will click :btn:Save and continue with more settings:.

 Next, we will click on the "Variations" tab.
-There should be one variation called "Standard" here.
+There should be one variant called "Standard" here.
-We will click the name to expand the settings for that variation and change the name to "Purple".
+We will click the name to expand the settings for that variant and change the name to "Purple".
 It is not necessary to change any other settings here.
 Then, we will scroll down and click the :btn:+ Add a new variation: button.
-We will name this new variation "Black" and keep the other settings the way they are.
+We will name this new variant "Black" and keep the other settings the way they are.
-We will repeat the same process for the "Glitter" variation and set the "default price" option for that variation to €7.50.
+We will repeat the same process for the "Glitter" variant and set the "default price" option for that variant to €7.50.
 Then, we will click :btn:Save:.

 ## Creating and editing quotas